Medical care in Thailand

 Focus is on care options, not coverage

-Think of this as a structured conversation to help you see your situation clearly and make informed decisions with your medical team.
+Think of this as a structured conversation to help you see your situation and make informed decisions.
+This session is especially helpful if:

 Who this is for